 Permission of the instructor.
 Doctoral seminar to introduce federal policy strategies for monitoring and improving nutritional status of populations.
 Five policy areas will be covered: national nutrition objectives/planning strategies, dietary guidance, nutrition surveillance/monitoring, economic policy as related to federal feed programs, and policy analysis.

 Permission of the instructor.
 For doctoral students prepared with Ph.D. aims/focus.
 Focuses on key elements that contribute to a successful career as a scientific researcher.
 These include scientific presentations, NIH proposal grant writing, evaluating published manuscripts, sources of funding, peer review, use of animals and humans in research, and scientific ethics.
+Students must have completed the comprehensive exam prior to enrolling.

 This course is designed for doctoral and master of science students only.
 Critical review of current literature in nutritional biochemistry, intervention and policy, and population-based nutrition science.
 Focuses on the development of skills in reviewing and criticizing articles.